CAFapi/caf-common/util-moduleloader/README.md

 To use `ModuleLoader` call one of the overloaded static `getService(...)` methods passing in the interface of which to find a list of advertised service implementations.

 To use `ModuleProvider`, create an instance using `ModuleProvider.getInstance();`.
 Then call `getModule(Class<T> interfaceImplemented, String moduleType)`.

-## Maintainers

-The following people are responsible for maintaining this code:

-- Krzysztof Ploch (Belfast, UK, krzysztof.ploch@microfocus.com)